sugarkube/sugarkube/docs/markdown/notes/OVERVIEW.md

     * It can query cluster state via several plugins, by default by directly invoking the `Helm` binary.
 In future this could be through backends like Consul.
 After determining which kapps are already installed it will create a plan describing which kapps will be installed at which versions, and which credentials each needs from each secret provider.
       * Sugarkube won't reinstall kapps that are already installed at the target versions.
 This makes installing kapps fast and idempotent.
     * The plan can be used by e.g. Jenkins to make required credentials available to the kapp at deployment time, as well as to provide a clear audit trail.
-    * Once the plan is approved, it builds a kapp cache for all candidate kapps.
+    * Once the plan is approved, it builds a workspace for all candidate kapps.
-    * Then `make install` is run against each kapp in the cache.
+    * Then `make install` is run against each kapp in the workspace.
       * By default kapps are installed in parallel, but single-threading can be specified per kapp in each manifest.
 This means that e.g. shared infrastructure can be installed first and can block the installation of all other kapps.
 Once the shared infra is up, the remaining kapps can be installed in parallel to reduce the amount of time necessary to provision clusters and apply the manifests.
       * Each kapp is also run in a planning mode and output is logged.
 This means that any kapps that use e.g. terraform can run `terraform plan`.
       * After each kapp has been planned, all the log output can be merged and parsed.
 The CI pipeline can then halt the deployment and require manual approval if, e.g. any infrastructure is planned to be deleted.
       * Finally, each kapp is rerun in an `apply` mode to apply any previously generated plans.
 This can include applying any previously generated terraform plans if terraform is being used to manage infrastructure.
-  * A command to build and maintain kapp caches.
+  * A command to build and maintain workspaces.
   * A command to initialise kapps with dynamic configs (e.g. generate a terraform backend for the region the cluster will run in, etc.).
 * Sample Jenkins pipelines - kapps should work without any dependency on, or awareness of the CI/CD system they're being deployed with.
 This makes kapps simpler to develop since it removes a dependency on Jenkins which is a pain to test locally.
   * CI/CD "business logic" should be kept to a minimum in Jenkins pipelines.
 It should do basic checks but beyond that should just call `sugarkube`.
 This makes is simple for developers to reproduce clusters and provision them outside their CI/CD system.